ShaineRosewel/jcr-difference/README.md

 2. Double click the `.Rproj` file (highlighted in the below image) to open it in RStudio.
    <img width="332" height="232" alt="image" src="https://github.com/user-attachments/assets/ccad58ad-ddb8-4c8e-a198-581ad7822cfd" />

 3. In the R Console, run `renv::restore()`.
 Type Y then press Enter to agree when asked.
-Wait for installs to get done.
+Wait for updates and installs to get done.
    <img width="991" height="692" alt="image" src="https://github.com/user-attachments/assets/61762b01-7b22-42d5-92e5-1cbffdfd6906" />

 4. Store your updated csv file to plot in the `data` folder.
 The code expects only the format and filename of the sample csv file found in the `data` folder.
 Note that I changed the filename's version number to use three digits (`v005` instead of `v5`); please adjust accordingly.
 In case of curiosity, I used `mean_travel_time_ranking_2011.rds` in `data` folder mainly for the `ISO`.